CallumAlexander/JOTT/README.md

 - [ ] Handle italic tags like this: `<i class="citetitle">A Stress Analysis Of A Strapless Evening
    Gown: And Other Essays For A Scientific Eye</i>`
 - [x] Have the JOTT logo as ASCII art
+- [x] create a timeout in seconds variable in config file
 - [ ] Implement limited column width for definition